Roisin2/pands-project/README.md

 The Iris flowers themselves are the Setosa, Versicolor and Virginica.
 There are 150 samples of the flowers -  with 50 of each species.
  Then within each Species, are the four attributes which are Petal Length and Width, and Sepal Width and Length.
 This in my opinion makes for easier tasks for novice learners.

- From my analysis I can see
+ From my analysis I can see that the setosa is the smallest plant, although it has the widest sepal of all species.
+Comparing by sepal width and length, the versicolor and virginica would be difficult to separate.
+However looking at the petal length and width, and petal and sepal ratios the difference is noticeable, with the virginica being the largest plant.

  ***The Purpose of this task was to complete a program called analysis.py that:***